Dial 'N' for Nerder: Cultural references

 The title for this episode is a take-off of Alfred Hitchcock's 1954 film Dial M for Murder.
 The TV show Marge hires is called Sneakers, a parody of the TV show Cheaters.
 There are two songs playing at Martin's memorial.
 The first one is "Gonna Fly Now", the theme from Rocky, played as a funeral march, the second one (during the slideshows with clips of Martin from previous episodes) is "I Will Remember You" by Sarah McLachlan.
 The scene where Bart and Lisa meet at the Kwik-E-Mart bears resemblance to a famous scene from Double Indemnity.
 Some scenes bear a similarity to Macbeth.
-The part where Lisa urges Bart to keep quiet about their involvement to Martin's death resembles Lady Macbeth convincing Macbeth to calm down and lie about Duncan's murder.
+The part where Lisa urges Bart to keep quiet about their involvement to Martin's death resembles Lady Macbeth convincing Macbeth to keep quiet about Duncan's murder.
 Lisa also states that she has a dark side, like Lady Macbeth.
 The restaurant which Homer goes to, "Pudding on the Ritz", is a parody of the song "Puttin' on the Ritz" by Irving Berlin.
 The scenery of Springfield National Park resembles the famous Half Dome of Yosemite National Park in California.

 The piece played on the Sanyo cassette player and by Nelson inside Martin's butterfly chamber is "Prelude in C Minor for Lute (BWV 999)" by Johann Sebastian Bach (performed on guitar and transposed to D minor).
 When Martin explains how he survived in a flash back it shows him falling through trees in a way similar to the 2005 movie Hoodwinked!.
 The closing sequence duplicates the opening to the NBC Mystery Movie.
 Nelson's investigation of Martin's disappearance is a parody of the Columbo series.